 History is one of the more difficult subjects to bring into the present, since it mainly deals with past events, dates, and people.
-Finding strategies to bring it to life will help with learning.
+Finding strategies rooted in educational psychology to bring it to life will help with learning.

 As much as possible, history should be experienced through first-hand accounts, museums, field trips and other enrichment activities.

 People learn from failure.
 In fact, ask any major successful person what helped them and usually it will involve a story that harkens back to a big “mess-up”.
 Failure teaches even better than a perfect score on a test.

 Classic grading systems don’t help with this theory, as grades have become inflated, feared, and used as judge and jury about who learned what.
 Contrary to popular belief, learning from failure is anything but easy.
 It’s not just about “reflecting” upon what you did.

 If you’d like to read about failure and learning, check out this Harvard Business Review article – the article is mainly about organizations but its lesson apply as much to classrooms.